Surfer12/Comprehensive-Guide-to-Graph-Traversal-Algorithms-BFS-and-DFS/Breadth First Search (BFS).md

    System.out.print(target + " ");
 }

+How does the BFS algorithm handle cycles in a graph?
+The BFS algorithm handles cycles in a graph by using a visited array to keep track of the nodes that have already been visited.
+This prevents the algorithm from revisiting nodes and getting stuck in an infinite loop.

+In the BFS implementation in
+Breadth First Search (BFS).md
+, a visited array is used to mark nodes as visited.
+When a node is dequeued, its neighbors are checked.
+If a neighbor has not been visited, it is marked as visited and added to the queue.
+This ensures that each node is processed only once, effectively handling cycles by preventing the algorithm from revisiting nodes.

 ## Complexity Analysis

 The time and space complexity of the Breadth-First Search (BFS) algorithm can be analyzed based on the following variables: